Tamas-Gavlider/choose-smart/README.md

 During testing, I noticed that the buttons do not display the neon effect as they do in other browsers.
 When I hover over the buttons, the neon effect seems to appear within an invisible border.
 While this doesn't prevent the user from playing the game, it is quite annoying from a design perspective.
 ![Choice button](/docs/bugs/bug.png)<br>
 ![Mute/unmute button](/docs/bugs/bug-1.png)<br>
 This issue seems to occur with the older version of macOS in Safari.
 The buttons work fine on a newer OS on iMac but not on the older version of macOS on my MacBook Pro.
+I tried to fix this bug by using -webkit in CSS, but the issue persists.

 ### Full Testing